djaydevs/document-fill-up-automation-website/README.md

 This is a website dedicated to Barangay Fatima 1, and it's intended to conveniently process documents and automatically filled it up with residents data.

-Residents can send request online and the barangay staff wil handle those document request the resident needs.
+Residents can send request online and the barangay staff will handle those document request the resident needs.
 They can also manage or manipulate residents data aside from document fill-up.